medovarszki/ibkrfacade/README.md

 # IBKR Facade
 ## Interactive Brokers API wrapper and trading toolbox
 This project is built around the [Interactive Broker's TWS library](https://interactivebrokers.github.io/tws-api/) for Java.
-If you have a TWS or IB Gateway running, you can use this as a market data source for time series analysis, or even as a market gateway for trading bots.
+If you have a TWS or IB Gateway running, you can use this as a market data source for time series analysis, REST gateway to the market, or even as a trading bot framework.

+The IBKR facade based on Spring Boot so can leverage the capabilities provided by the Spring Framework as well which can be really useful for implementing automated trading strategies.

 **In this project you'll find:**

 - The basic functions of the TWS API exposed to a Rest API
     - Searching in Interactive Brokers' instrument master data
+    - Fetching the option chain
     - Subscribe to market data for certain instruments, and store the time series data in Redis
-    - Create and manager orders
+    - Create and manage orders
+    - Retrieve open positions
 - Market data streamed into a Redis server from where you can do it whatever you want (eg.: save if for further analytics; generate OHLC data automatically with [built-in compaction policy](https://redis.io/docs/stack/timeseries/configuration/#compaction_policy-policy); using as a data source by creating a pub-sub message queue; build historical datasets, etc.)
 - Built-in sample trading strategy (not a real working strategy, just an example of course), which is based on periodical time series analysis looking for trading signal and placing orders.